 The surrounding terraced streets are built using local stone with feature window surrounds.
 The sloped roofs are typical of their location and create a strong streetscape.
-The design of the new development has been heavily influenced by its location and the historic nature of the area, drawing from the local use of the materials proportion and style to create a modern architectural design that is sensitive to its context.
+The design of the new development has been heavily influenced by its location and the historic nature of the area, drawing from the local use of the materials, proportion and style to create a modern architectural design that is sensitive to its context.

 The site is bounded by the line of the old mill, often with extreme changes in level with the boundary wall acting as a retaining structure.
 The design has brought the site back into active use and has dealt with potential flood risk issues, and constraints due to the site location.